UNtergas/Perso_Arch/README.md

 ### Polybar on gnome wayland
 since xwindow won work on wayland, to achieve the same result replace xwindow with a script module using the window calls extension https://github.com/ickyicky/window-calls

+Adding a script to refresh polybar scaling using dpi, replace with your monitor using xrandr